-Paleontology is a basic science concerned with the evolutionary history of life and drawing on biological and geological knowledge.
-Paleontologists usually hold advanced research degrees and work as research scientists and/ or teachers in universities, museums, and government and industrial laboratories, in Canada and elsewhere.
+Paleontology is a basic science concerned with the evolutionary history of life.
+Students are required to have a broad knowledge base of biological and geological knowledge.
+Areas of detailed knowledge will include vertebrate and invertebrate paleobiology, paleobotany, evolutionary biology, systematics, functional morphology, sedimentology, stratigraphy, and plate tectonics.
+Paleontologists usually hold advanced research degrees and work as research scientists and teachers in universities, museums, and industrial laboratories.